fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 `.include "file"`

-This directive provides a way to include supporting files at speciﬁed points in the source program.
+This directive provides a way to include supporting files at specified points in the source program.
 The code from the included file is assembled as if it followed the point of the `.include` directive.
 When the end of the included file is reached, assembly of the original file continues.
 The search paths used can be controlled with the ‘`-I`’ command line parameter when running the assembler.

 ### Macros

-The directives `.macro` and `.endm` allow the programmer to deﬁne macros that the assembler expands to generate assembly code.
+The directives `.macro` and `.endm` allow the programmer to define macros that the assembler expands to generate assembly code.
 The GNU assembler supports simple macros.
 Some other assemblers have much more powerful macro capabilities.

-- `.macro macname` / `.macro macname macargs ...`: Begin the deﬁnition of a macro called macname.
-If the macro deﬁnition requires arguments, their names are speciﬁed after the macro name, separated by commas or spaces.
+- `.macro macname` / `.macro macname macargs ...`: Begin the definition of a macro called macname.
+If the macro definition requires arguments, their names are specified after the macro name, separated by commas or spaces.
 The programmer can supply a default value for any macro argument by following the name with ‘`=deflt`’.

-- `.endm`: End the current macro deﬁnition.
+- `.endm`: End the current macro definition.

-- `.exitm`: Exit early from the current macro deﬁnition.
+- `.exitm`: Exit early from the current macro definition.
 This is usually used only within a `.if` or `.ifdef` directive.

 - `\@`: This is a pseudo-variable used by the assembler to maintain a count of how many macros it has executed.
-That number can be accessed with ‘`\@`’, but only within a macro deﬁnition.
+That number can be accessed with ‘`\@`’, but only within a macro definition.

 #### examples